asyakap/beepboop/readme.md

 ## Description

-_This webpage transfroms the number given by user to the phrase following rules._
+_This webpage transfroms the number given by user to the phrase following rules.
+It displays all the numbers from 0 to the given number and:_
 * _For numbers that contain a 1, all digits are replaced with "Beep!"_
 * _For numbers that contain a 2, all digits are replaced with "Boop!"_
 * _For numbers that contain a 3, all digits are replaced with "Won't you be my neighbor?"_